 Occupiers of clergy houses are reminded that Diocesan approval is required before alterations are carried out.
-If an occupier wishes to carry out some alteration (at their own cost) the proposal should be explained in writing to the Property Department including, if appropriate, a drawing.
+If an occupier wishes to carry out some alteration the proposal should be explained in writing to the Property Department including, if appropriate, a drawing.
 The Property Manager may wish to visit the house to assess the work or send an Architect/Surveyor.